INVINCIBLE06/Bug-tracker-2/README.md

 - When a user logs in, a token is sent in the response.
 - We store the login time and logout time of every user.
-- We keep track of all user login and logout times in the database.
+- So that 'ADMIN' can keep track of all user login and logout times in the database.
+- Every user can also get details of their total login time.
 - If the user enters the wrong password, we store the count in the database.
 - If a user enters the wrong password five times in a row, their account will be blocked for 24 hours.
 - We also store the count even if the user has not entered the wrong password five times.